flood-io/element/packages/docs/versioned_docs/version-1.3/guides/CLI.md

     `[number][default: 1]`
   - ~~`--strict` Compile the script in strict mode.
 This can be helpful in diagnosing problems.~~ `DEPRECATED`
+	- `--fail-status-code` Specify an exit code when the test fails.
+Defaults to 1.
+	- `--config-file` Specify the path to a config file to run the test with.
+If a path is not passed, defaults to `element.config.js`.
+This flag only works when [running a test with a config file](cli.md#run-a-test-locally-with-the-default-config-file)

 - Paths: